 Medicare Easy Pay (MEP) is a free service that automatically allows beneficiaries to pay their Medicare premium bill.
 With MEP, your premium amounts can be automatically deducted from your bank account using a savings or checking account.

-These recurring payments can also be charged to your credit card or debit card.
+These recurring payments can also be charged to your credit or debit card.
 You can also use MEP to pay for other services, such as prescription drugs and hospital stays.

-How To Set Up Medicare Easy Pay
+How To Set Up Medicare Easy Pay to pay for Medicare premiums online

 The Authorization Agreement for Preauthorized Payments forms (SF-5510) The completed form must be submitted if you plan to make electronic deductions from a checking or savings account.